ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 ### Water demand, abstraction and consumption

-LISFLOOD distinguishes between water demand, water abstraction, actual water consumption and return flow.
+LISFLOOD distinguishes between water demand, water abstraction, water consumption and return flow.
+Abstractions are typically higher than demands due leakage in the public supply network, transmission and evaporation losses during irrigation water transport.
+Water consumption per sector is typically lower than water demand per sector, since only a part of the water is actually used (and hence exits the system), while the remaining fraction is returned to the system later on.
 The difference between water abstraction and water consumption is the water return flow.
-Abstractions are typically higher than demands due abstraction limitations (e.g. ecological flow constraints or general availability issues) and/or due to: e.g. leakage in the public supply network, and transmission losses during irrigation water transport.
-Water consumption per sector is typically lower than water demand per sector, since only a part of the water evaporates and is lost, and another part is returned to the system later on.
+The consumptive water use is the water removed from available supplies without return to a water resource system.
+LISFLOOD computes the consumptive water use.

 ### PART ONE: SECTORS of water demand and consumption